 German health insurance is obligatory for all students who are not citizens of the European Union.
 Special student insurance is available at low rates to all Master's students under 30 years of age.
 This insurance covers the costs of normal medical treatment (including dental care) in Germany.
 The monthly payment is currently approx. 80 Euros.

 Throughout the first year, the Neuroscience Program covers the costs for private liability insurance for all students.

 Financial Aid / Scholarships

 First Year (MSc studies)

-Every student is required to declare all stipends, fellowships, grants etc. she/he receives from other sources to the coordination office.
-Students who obtain a full scholarship (600 Euros or more) from other sources (e.g. government, home university, DAAD, companies, etc.) will not receive additional funding from the Neuroscience Program.
+Every student is required to declare all stipends, fellowships, grants etc. she/he receives from other sources to the Neuroscience Office.

-In addition to basic support and scholarships, students may apply for a loan of up to 250 Euros/month.
-The loan, together with a moderate interest rate, is paid back by the student within 12 months upon entering the PhD phase of the Neuroscience Program.
+Students may apply for a loan of up to 250 Euros/month.
+The loan (no interest rate) is paid back by the student within 12 months upon entering the PhD phase of the Neuroscience Program.